NicoSa/CV/readme.md

   - Highly selective 12 week full-time course.
   - Focussed on Pair Programming, Test Driven Development and Agile practices.
-  - Teaching programming with Ruby, Ruby on Rails.
+  - Teaching programming with Ruby, Ruby on Rails and Javascript.
-  - Final project: [Angry Kitty] - Thorougly test-driven Ruby on Rails app developed in two weeks.
+  - Graduation project: [Angry Kitty] - Thorougly test-driven Ruby on Rails app developed in two weeks.
 It helps people to easily organize the financial side of group events without having to worry about collecting money.

 ### Middlesex University, London
 **Bachelor of Arts(Hons.)
 Audio Production: 2010&mdash; 2013**